misaellr/n8n-application/docs/deployment/aws.md

   - `cluster_name` defaults to `n8n-eks-cluster`, Kubernetes version `1.29`.
   - Worker capacity is controlled via `node_instance_types`, `node_desired_size`, `node_min_size`, and `node_max_size`.
 - **Ingress & TLS**
-  - `enable_nginx_ingress` installs `ingress-nginx` backed by an AWS Network Load Balancer with static Elastic IPs.
+  - `enable_nginx_ingress` installs `ingress-nginx` backed by an AWS Network Load Balancer.
-  - When enabled, static Elastic IPs are allocated and attached to the NLB for consistent DNS A-record mapping.
+  - When enabled, AWS automatically allocates and manages Elastic IPs for the NLB across availability zones.
+  - The NLB hostname can be resolved to IP addresses for DNS A-record configuration (IPs are AWS-managed, not Terraform-managed).
   - TLS configuration is **not handled by Terraform**.
 The n8n application is initially deployed with HTTP only.
   - TLS is configured post-deployment via `setup.py` (Phase 4) or manually using Helm upgrade commands.
   - `n8n_ingress_annotations` can be extended (for example, ALB annotations) through `terraform.tfvars`.